akuMeka/A-New-Gradient-Based-Feature-Extraction-Method/README.md

-# GPS assisted object classifying
+# A new gradient-based feature extraction method
-This project is about classifying objects from an UGV using GPS coordinates and NN method.
+This project is about extracting features based on pixel gradients